Article: The right not to know when not knowing is dangerous

 - You can consider risk-reducing surgeries.

-- Risk-reducing bilateral mastectomies (surgical removal of breast tissue) can reduce the risk of breast cancer by 90-95%.
+- Risk-reducing mastectomies (surgical removal of breast tissue) can reduce the risk of breast cancer by 90-95%.

 - You may experience reduced anxiety if you do not carry a predisposing mutation.
 However, knowing that you are a carrier may increase your anxiety.